 Introduction to Psychology of Personality

-- Describe the reliability and validity of personality measurements.
+Describe the reliability and validity of personality measurements.

-- Explain personality constructs as a basis of personality theories.
+Explain personality constructs as a basis of personality theories.

-- The University of Phoenix reserves the right to modify courses.
+The University of Phoenix reserves the right to modify courses.

-- While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+While widely available, not all programs are available in all locations or in both online and on-campus formats.
+Please check with a University Enrollment Representative.